conduition/conduition.io/source/_posts/inviscriptions.md

 ## Conclusion

 Besides the methods I've discussed here, there are probably countless other ways of obfuscating and revealing arbitrary data on the Bitcoin blockchain.
 They all invariably appear to be _vastly less efficient_ than what the [current inscriptions standard](https://docs.ordinals.com/inscriptions.html) uses, both in terms of computational workload and on-chain storage requirements.
+And ordinals themselves are infinitely less efficient than simply using [OpenTimestamps](https://opentimestamps.org/) to prove data provenance off-chain.

 If [Luke's PR](https://github.com/bitcoin/bitcoin/pull/28408) is merged, the most popular Bitcoin node implementation will no longer relay inscription transactions.
 Inscription users frustrated by this artificially-imposed barrier will, if pressed, seek out alternative inscription methods to bypass it.
 Inventive users will find the barrier to be a two-foot fence: easily bypassed by sacrificing efficiency.